-The developer sees the API as a way for their software to communicate with other pieces of software.
-For example, a database that is accessed by your application might be structured outside of your development platform, meaning that you’ll need an API to allow developers a way to call the data from the database for use in your development platform.
+According to a developer, an API is a means for software to communicate with each other.
+For example, a database that your application accesses may be designed to work outside your development platform.
+In this case, you’ll need an API to call the data from the database for use in your development platform.

-- Increased app functionality: APIs provide access to data from other applications, allowing for enhanced functionality.
+- Enhance app functionality: APIs provide access to other applications’ data, thereby enhancing a mobile app functionality.